-The Centre (MRTC) is one of the largest and best-equipped Polish TRAINING establishments of this type.
-Being a member of the International Association for Safety and Survival Training (IASST) and having an accreditation of the Maritime Office in Szczecin, the Centre offers courses satisfying the International STCW 78/95 Convention.
+The Centre (MRTC) is one of the largest and best-equipped Polish training facilities of this kind.
+Being a member of the International Association for Safety and Survival Training (IASST) and having accreditation from the Maritime Office in Szczecin, the Centre offers courses satisfying the International STCW 78/95 Convention.

-The Marine Rescue Training Centre offers the following courses:
+The Maritime Rescue Training Centre offers the following courses: